In the Beginning

 Rabbi Shlomo Goren at The Western Wall

-It was his job to try and initially discourage me from wanting to convert to Judaism as unlike Christianity and other religions which actively encourages conversion to their particular religion(s), Judaism does not but he obviously saw how determined I was to convert and he agreed and approved my conversion from Christianity to Judaism and so we were shocked when, a few days before our scheduled wedding ceremony, we were informed that he would not sign my conversion certificate as he wanted to be sure that we would keep a Kosher home and so he wanted to personally interview Dina’s father, Shmuel himself in his office.
+It was his job to try and initially discourage me from wanting to convert to Judaism as unlike Christianity and other religions which actively encourages conversion to their particular religion(s), Judaism does not but he obviously saw how determined I was to convert and he said he agreed and would approve my conversion from Christianity to Judaism and so we were shocked when, a few days before our scheduled wedding ceremony, we were informed that he would not sign my conversion certificate as he wanted to be sure that we would keep a Kosher home and that he wanted to personally interview Dina’s father, Shmuel himself in his office.
 Before my conversion course we had a visit by two Rabbi’s at Kibbutz Afek who had suddenly appeared without warning to check that we kept a Kosher home.
 The problem was that like most other kibbutz’s, Afek does not have a Kosher dining room and luckily as they walked up the stairs to the dining room someone noticed them coming and took the jug of milk off the table, and so they just saw a meat only lunch being eaten by the kibbutz members and were satisfied that it was kosher dining room!
 When they inspected our room which they thought only I lived in, they could only peer through the locked glass door and all appeared to be in order to them as they presumed that Dina lived in her army groups accommodation and they didn’t notice the unmade double bed with her negligee strewn across it!